Bahaddarhat Flyover collapse: Event

 Three girders from the flyover collapsed about 20 m from the Big City Clock in the centre of Bahaddarhat.

 At 7:30:00 pm on 24 Nov 2012, the girders collapsed with a loud boom.
 Bystanders came to help the victims.

 It was estimated that about 500 people were staying beneath these girders.
 Moreover, there were many customers in the nearby floating market.

 Students dwelling around the Bahaddarhat area usually liked to gossip with their friends in front of "Bahaddar Bari Pukur Par" in the evening after finishing their tutorial classes in coaching.
 There was a place to sit where students found it more comfortable which was under those girders.
 In the evening of the incident people saw many students gossiping in that place.

+This was not the first incident of girders failing, as there was a previous incident the same year.
+On 29 June 2012, a girder of the same flyover fell, with no major damage or harm done to the public.
+Both incidents were believed to have happened due to lax security measures around the construction site.

 Aftermath

-When the incident took place at first people came forward to help those people who were trapped at that situation.
-But within 1 hour the Fire brigade team rushed at that place.
-An uncertain silence shock came down at whole city.
-People started howling in Bahaddar Bari as many of the dead people were from that area.
+When the incident took place, people rushed to help those stuck in the rubble and the Fire brigade arrived within an hour.
+People started screaming in Bahaddar Bari as many of those killed were from the area.

+Protests ensued shortly after the event.
+Protestors set fire to vehicles and a makeshift office of the construction company that was nearby, as well as its equipment.
+People attacked a fire engine after it had arrived, claiming that it had arrived late.
+There were so many protestors that the firefighters had to enlist the help of the military to reach the site of collapse.

-The incident killed 17 people.
-The girders fell on those people and knocked down all of them.
-Many dead bodies were not unidentified.
-About 50 people were injured.
-Many people turned lame.
-The whole nation was struck at that terrible moment.
+The incident killed 13 people and over 50 people were injured.

+A police report was filed by a sub-inspector only 2 days after the incident occurred.

+As of 10 July 2024, the 8 persons help responsible for the collapse have been charged and sentenced to prison.
+The people that were charged included the project manager of Mir Akhter & Parisha Trade Systems, the contractor and the 6 engineers responsible for the construction of the flyover.

+The names of the people held responsible are Giyas Uddin (project manager at the time), Manjurul Islam, Abdul Jalil, Aminur Rahman, Abdul Hai, Md Mosharraf Hossain Riaz, Shahjan Ali, and Rafiqul Islam.
+Each were sentenced to 7 years of imprisonment, as well as given a fine that must be paid, or another 6 months would be added to the sentence.